 Usually, ziplining upside-down would be enough adventure for one weekend for this girl but nope, Sunday was still ahead of us.

-st, after recovering from the afternoon, we all went out to a great dinner in Mindo.
+But first, after recovering from the afternoon, we all went out to a great dinner in Mindo.
 After opting NOT to go to one restaurant that was just called "Burger":

 We shoved some eggs down and off to “White Water Tubing.”
 Now I mentioned this earlier but Ecuador does not believe in waivers.
 Now for a girl who grew up having to sign away her life before playing on the Tanglen Elementry school playground, I always just figure, no waiver, no real risk.
 Wrong.